Gefyra Docker Desktop Extension

 Looking for CLI rather than a GUI?
 Check out Gefyra’s CLI!

-Currently the Gefyra Docker Desktop Extension is not available on the marketplace.
-However, you can install it by running the following command:
+However, you can also install it by running the following command:

 After installing the extension it becomes available in the Docker Desktop Extension sidebar.
 Gefyra Docker Desktop currently only support the